1. Are they a Government Registered Training Organisation?

 Any site which cannot provide you with an automatic and “instant PDF download” cannot legitimately claim to give you an accurate timeframe for receiving your certificate.
 If you complete your course in the evening or on the weekend you will probably have to wait.

-Make sure that the training website offers “instant PDF download” for your certificate (only valid for RSA & RSG – White card requires the certificate be posted physically).
+Make sure that the training website offers “instant PDF download” for your certificate (only valid for RSA & RSG – for the White card you can download the statement of attainment, but the card is posted physically).

 Also, make sure that there is not an extended identification process to go through before receiving your certificate (see below).

-6. Do they ask you for physical identification (RSA & RSG Only)?
+6. Do they ask you for physical identification?

 Many RTOs will ask you to provide physical identification before they will provide you with a certificate.
-For a few qualifications this is actually required (such as the White Card), but for many it is not.
+For a few qualifications this is actually required (such as the White Card & NSW RSA), but for many it is not.

 RTOs are required to make a reasonable effort to ensure that the person who is receiving the qualification was the sole contributor to the work during the training assessment.
 Most of them will ask for you to physically send a Statutory Declaration (signed by a witness and a Justice of the Peace), as well as a certified copy of some photo ID.
 They will then approve your certificate and send it to you.
 This process takes a least a couple of business days and is a real hassle.